-- Internet access
+• Internet access

-- digital camera, audio recorder etc.

-- http://www.wikispaces.com/ (or similar)
+- digital camera, audio recorder etc. - www.wikispaces.com/ (or similar)

-Children are confronted with a multi-faceted task.
+Children are confronted with a multifaceted task.
 They not only have to gather relevant information but also have to create web content to present it effectively.
 In addition, they learn that sharing information is an important part of communicating ideas and building knowledge and begin to address issues of 'ownership', 'editing' and 'permissions'.

 - The pupils should not only get information from books and online search engines, but also gather information in the field.
-Provide them with digital devices and let them record sounds, take pictures and record themselves discussing topics and ideas. - Initially, if you're not too confident, don't worry about adding widgets etc.
+Provide them with digital devices and let them record sounds, take pictures and record themselves discussing topics and ideas. - Initially, if you are not too confident, don't worry about adding widgets etc. If you find you like using wikis, then you can start adding more tools.

-You should make sure that the information presented online is licence free if your wiki is going to be accessed by others outside your class
+You should make sure that the information presented online is licence free if your wiki is going to be accessed by others outside your class or school